Hiroshima and Nagasaki

 An obliterated city

-The destruction in the rest of Nagasaki was limited somewhat by the city’s many mountains and valleys.
+The destruction in the rest of Nagasaki was somewhat limited by the city’s many mountains and valleys.

-In total, over 90,000 people were killed in Nagasaki, and many of those who survived the bombing suffered from cancer and other genetic diseases years after the bombing.
+In total, over 90,000 people were killed in Nagasaki, and many of those who survived the bombing suffered from cancer and other genetic diseases for years after the bombing.

 No tributes